pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 Horizontally scaling TiDB means that you scale TiDB out or in by adding or remove nodes in your pool of resources.
 When you scale a TiDB cluster, PD, TiKV, and TiDB are scaled out or in sequentially according to the values of their replicas.
 Scaling out operations add nodes based on the node ID in ascending order, while scaling in operations remove nodes based on the node ID in descending order.

-Currently, the TiDB cluster supports management by Helm and TidbCluster Custom Resource (CR).
+Currently, the TiDB cluster supports management by Helm or by TidbCluster Custom Resource (CR).
 You can choose the scaling method based on the management method of your TiDB cluster.

 ### Horizontal scaling operations (Helm)